-If you're in the market for a Leica camera, but don't want to spend a huge amount on a new M11 rangefinder or SL2 full-frame mirrorless camera, there are other options for you than buying brand new.
+If you're in the market for a Leica camera, but don't want to spend a huge amount on a new Leica M11 rangefinder or Leica SL2 full-frame mirrorless camera, there are other options for you than buying brand new.
 I'm talking secondhand!

 There have been plenty of Leica cameras over the years that were exceptionally capable when released, but now seem aged in comparison.
 However, as the owner of a fairly old Leica, I can say that it really depends on what you are after in a Leica camera.
-If you want to slow down and work on composition, framing and light, then an older Leica can be an excellent fit.
-If you are already looking at Leica cameras, then you know that they aren't going to shoot 30 frames per second or have the highest ISO out there.
+If you want to slow down and work on composition, framing, and light, then an older Leica can be an excellent fit.
+If you're already looking at Leica cameras, then you know that they aren't going to shoot 30 frames per second or have the highest ISO out there.

-There’s no on-board image stabilization and the autofocus response isn’t particularly fast.
-Still, it is intended to be a serious photographic tool, thanks to its adoption of the increasingly well-supported L mount, and 49-point contrast detection AF system – as also found in Leica’s more ‘conventional’ CL (more on that below).
+There’s no onboard image stabilization and the autofocus response isn’t particularly fast.
+Still, it is intended to be a serious photographic tool, thanks to its adoption of the increasingly well-supported L mount, and 49-point contrast-detection AF system – as also found in Leica’s more ‘conventional’ CL (more on that below).
 Added to this you get the option of 4K video and it can shoot stills up to a respectable 20fps with the aid of its electronic shutter.

-Leica recently announced that it had discontinued the Leica TL series (opens in new tab) but that does not stop you picking up a bargain online second hand, the TL2 can still be found brand new on certain retailer sites, if you don't mind spending the extra cash for a discontinued camera.
+Leica recently announced that it had discontinued the Leica TL series (opens in new tab) but that does not stop you from picking up a bargain online second hand, the TL2 can still be found brand new on certain retailer sites, if you don't mind spending the extra cash for a discontinued camera.

-Read our full Leica TL2 review (opens in new tab)
+Read our full Leica TL2 review (opens in new tab) for more details

-Pairing a 24.2MP APS-C sensor with the L lens mount, which Panasonic has also adopted for its full-frame Lumix S system, the Leica CL is a comprehensive and capable camera at price that's on Leica's lower end.
-With 4K video, 10fps burst shooting and built-in Wi-Fi, it's got all the features that modern photographers expect, with the top plate dials that give the handling that Leica feel.
-A 3-inch touch-sensitive LCD and eye-level viewfinder provide the users with plentiful composition options, and that hand-crafted premium Leica feel really can't be beat.
-Some may bemoan the fact that the screen is a fixed model, rather than tilting or vari-angle, but otherwise there's plenty to love here if you can meet the price.
+Pairing a 24.2MP APS-C sensor with the L lens mount, which Panasonic has also adopted for its full-frame Lumix S system, the Leica CL is a comprehensive and capable camera at a price that's on Leica's lower end.
+With 4K video, 10fps burst shooting, and built-in Wi-Fi, it's got all the features that modern photographers expect, with the top plate dials that give the handling that Leica feel.
+A 3-inch touch-sensitive LCD and eye-level viewfinder provide the users with plentiful composition options, and that hand-crafted premium Leica feel really can't be beaten.
+Some may bemoan the fact that the screen is a fixed model, rather than tilting or vari-angle, but otherwise, there's plenty to love here if you can meet the price.

-The Leica CL also had the same fate as the TL series, with Leica announcing it discontinuation of the camera however, second hand the can be hand for as little as $1,700 / £1,400 - the CL can still be bought brand new through some retailers, but I would recommend saving the money and going down the used market.
+The Leica CL also had the same fate as the TL series, with Leica announcing its discontinuation of the camera however, second hand the can be hand for as little as $1,700 / £1,400 - the CL can still be bought brand new through some retailers, but I would recommend saving the money and going down the used market.

-Read our full Leica CL review (opens in new tab)
+Read our full Leica CL review (opens in new tab) for more details

 I fully understand is some are scratching their heads at this point thinking I have gone mad, but the Leica M8 still holds its own in many areas.
 Like any first-generation product, the M8 has a few quirks that you need to work with to be able to enjoy this camera to the fullest.

-As it was the first ever digital sensor camera from Leica, the company opted for a CCD APS-H sensor developed by Kodak which resulted in 10.3 megapixels – not a lot by todays standards.
-Due to this sensor the M8 was also thicker than the most advanced film camera of the time, the Leica M7, by 14%.
+As it was the first ever digital sensor camera from Leica, the company opted for a CCD APS-H sensor developed by Kodak which resulted in 10.3 megapixels – not a lot by today's standards.
+Due to this sensor, the M8 was also thicker than the most advanced film camera of the time, the Leica M7, by 14%.

-It is stated that the ISO range is 160 - 2,500, and while it can get there, you would never want to use it above 800 ISOt.
+It is stated that the ISO range is 160 - 2,500, and while it can get there, you would never want to use it above 800 ISO.
 I have heard many shooting the M8 at its base ISO of 160 all the time, while others shoot around 400-800 with varying results - only you can judge what is acceptable to your own standards.
 But if you are wanting the Leica experience, that's so close to shooting a Leica film camera, but does not come with the cost of shooting expensive film, I would say this is the very closest you are going to get.